MinnowBoard-org/website/README.md

 below.

-## /help -- Where do the "Get Help" submissions go?
+## Where do the "Get Help" submissions go?
+If you navigate to the /help page of the website, it provides a web form that allows users to submit a question directly to the MinnowBoard support team.

 In the NodeJS application, the /help functionality is implemented in `routes/help.js`.